-DID YOU KNOW… the most expensive artwork ever sold at auction was Leonardo Da Vincci’s Salvator Mundi in 2017.
+DID YOU KNOW… In the fine art world, the most expensive artwork ever sold at auction was Leonardo Da Vincci’s Salvator Mundi in 2017.
 The buyer was none other than Saudi’s Prince Bader bin Abdullah bin Mohammed bin Farhan al-Saud who bought the artwork at a whopping price of $450 million.

 This sale has highlighted a trend of globalisation sweeping through the fine art world – causing two matters to arise.

 With more and more people attaining wealth and with the capability to obtain art for aesthetics and asset class, this has pushed art prices to a whole new level.
-With limited supply of original art pieces from the 1900s, and high demand, this will drive prices up even higher.
+With limited supply of original art pieces from the 1900s, and high demand, this will drive prices in the fine art world up even higher.

 With prices sky rocketing, thieves have sort to obtain art through unscrupulous means!
 Here is a quick list of 5 paintings that have been stolen throughout the years: